Features

 <div id="dp"></div>

-And the last step is the initialization code that renders the calendar at the location specified using the placeholder:
+And the last step is the initialization JavaScript code that renders the calendar at the location specified using the placeholder:

 <script>